NSPR Reference

 Description

-compares v1
+PL_CompareStrings compares v1 and

-as character strings using strcmp
+v2 as character strings using strcmp.
+If the

 two strings are equal, it returns 1.
 If the two strings are not equal,